 Once the application is submitted, the resolution period is three months, within which time the interested parties will be notified.

-If the resolution is favorable, all that remains for the foreign spouse to do is the “fingerprinting” process for the issuance of the card.
+If the resolution is favourable, all that remains for the foreign spouse to do is the “fingerprinting” process for the issuance of the card.

 This residence has a duration of five years and allows, in the case of the spouse, the performance of any work activity, under the same conditions as a Spaniard, both on their own account and as an employee.